 (3) A direction under subregulation (1) must specify the period within which the direction must be complied with and for how long the direction must be complied with.

-(4) A direction under subregulation (1) must be recorded by Western Power.
+(4) A direction under subregulation (1) must be recorded by the corporation.

-(5) If a person (in this regulation called the “first person”) is directed to do something under subregulation (1) but does not comply with the direction, then Western Power may authorise a Western Power employee or another person to carry out that direction and the first person must do all such things as the first person is requested by the authorised person to do in order to assist the authorised person to carry out that direction.
+(5) If a person (in this regulation called the “first person”) is directed to do something under subregulation (1) but does not comply with the direction, then the corporation may authorise an employee of the corporation or another person to carry out that direction and the first person must do all such things as the first person is requested by the authorised person to do in order to assist the authorised person to carry out that direction.

-(6) Regulations 27 and 31 and this regulation do not limit any power or right conferred by any other law or by agreement on Western Power.
+(6) Regulations 27 and 31 and this regulation do not limit any power or right conferred by any other law or by agreement on a corporation.

+[Regulation 32 amended in Gazette 31 Mar 2006 p.
+1313, 1317-18.]

 33. Maintenance

 (1) A user must keep records detailing —